ravisankar-PIO/devopsonibmi/sftpForIBMi.md

   >`/QOpenSys/QIBM/ProdData/SC1/OpenSSH/openssh-3.8.1p1/ `
   >If you're running V7R1, the choot_setup_script.sh will be present in,
   >`/QOpenSys/QIBM/ProdData/SC1/OpenSSH/openssh-4.7p1`
 <br>

 - Change the LOCALE parameter in the user profile to *NONE `system "CHGUSRPRF USRPRF(SSHTEST) LOCALE(*NONE)"`
 <br>

 - SSH Daemon need to be started using a QSECOFR user profile `/QOpenSys/usr/sbin/sshd`

   >Note: The SSH daemon must be started with the QSECOFR user profile to activate the chroot function.
 Starting the SSH daemon with a profile that has QSECOFR authority will not activate the chroot function.
 A user profile with a UID of (0) is required to activate the chroot function.
 The QSECOFR user profile on the IBM i is shipped with a UID of (0).
 <br>

 - Create a HOME directory on the IBM i to store the user's SSH-related files.
 We will be sharing this folder to the client.
   `mkdir /QOpenSys/QIBM/UserData/SC1/OpenSSH/chroot/home/sftpusr1`
 <br>

-- Create a .SSH directory within the user's home directory.
+- Create a .SSH directory within the user's home directory
-  `mkdir /QOpenSys/QIBM/UserData/SC1/OpenSSH/chroot/home/sftpusr1/.ssh`
+  - `mkdir /QOpenSys/QIBM/UserData/SC1/OpenSSH/chroot/home/sftpusr1/.ssh`
 <br>

 - Set permissions on the user's home directory.